kadzova/kadzova/README.md

 ## Hi there 👋, I'm Jenny 👩‍💻
 ### Welcome to my GitHub profile! 🌟

-- 🔭 I’m currently working on various projects at RedRoverschool, some exciting volunteer projects, where I'm sharpening my automation testing and coding skills using Selenium and Playwright in Python
+- 🔭 I’m currently working on various volunteer projects and pet-projects , where I'm sharpening my automation testing skills using Selenium and Playwright in Python

 - 🌱 Tools for mobile automation testing are my current focus in terms of learning.
 If you're an experienced mobile automation tester or developer, I'm also actively seeking a mentor to guide me on this path.
 I believe that learning from experienced professionals can greatly accelerate my growth in the field.
 If you're interested in mentoring, please reach out! 🙏